wellrestedphp/wellrested/documentation/routes.md

 )
 ```

-You can also used named capture groups like this;
+You can also used named capture groups like this:

 ```php
 $route = new RegexRoute("~/cat/(?<id>[0-9]+)~", "CatHandler")
 ```

-...with the path `/cat/99` creates this array or matches:
+The path `/cat/99` creates this array of matches:

 ```
 Array